High-fidelity, single-stranded DNA fragments

 Includes your ssDNA fragment of interest, without the complementary strand, delivered dry.
 Fragments are normalized to 3 µg final yield.

-* The time required to manufacture a Megamer ssDNA Fragment is dependent on many factors and, in a few cases, may exceed the estimated delivery time.
+* The time required to manufacture a Megamer ssDNA Fragment is dependent on many factors and may exceed the estimated delivery time.

 Integrated DNA Technologies screens every Megamer ssDNA Fragment for potentially dangerous pathogen sequences, and to verify that IDT’s customers are legitimate scientists engaged in beneficial research.